dirkjot/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

     {{<Aside type="warning" header="Important">}}This is the **only time** Cloudflare Access will display the Client Secret.
 If you lose the Client Secret, you must generate a new service token.
     {{</Aside>}}

+## Set up your Access application

 You can now use the service token in your [Access policies](/cloudflare-one/policies/access/) and [device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions).
 When creating these policies, select the `Service Auth` action to ensure that the identity provider login screen is not required for end users.

+For a simple RESTful backend application, your setup would include
+- an ALLOW rule that grant your developer team access to the service directly
+- a SERVICE AUTH rule that allows any request with your service token access to the application
+- an optional device enrollment rule with action SERVICE AUTH that allows the service token to be used from machines that have not connected with Access before

 ## Connect your service to Access